 Humidity Testing Capabilities at Keystone Compliance

 Keystone Compliance offers temperature and temperature humidity testing in chambers ranging from small bench top to large drive-in systems.
 Our largest chamber was specifically oversized in design.
 With inside dimensions of 12’ wide x 15’ long x 10’ tall and an 8’ x 9’ door, Keystone Compliance is capable of moving, installing, and testing multiple rack assemblies.
+We also have the capabilities of building extensions off of the chambers to test even larger items.
 Keystone Compliance also operates a large walk-in chamber that is specially equipped with twin 30 hp compressors and is capable of temperature transition rates exceeding 15 degrees Celsius per minute.

 All of Keystone Compliance test chambers operate with state of the art digital temperature controllers.
 Every chamber is equipped with high and low temperature safety devices.
 Furthermore, these temperature safeties are deigned to interrupt test item power in the event of a test chamber failure.

 Humidity Testing Lab Equipment at Keystone Compliance